Essex: Cricket

 Essex County Cricket Club became a first-class county in 1894.
 The county has won eight County Championship league titles; six of these were won during the dominant period between 1979 and 1992, with a gap of 25 years before the county's next titles in 2017 and 2019.

 Football

 The ceremonial county is home to three professional sides, Colchester United, Southend United and Braintree Town.
 Three additional clubs (West Ham United, Leyton Orient and Dagenham & Redbridge) have grounds located within the historical Essex boundaries.
 Essex also has a number of other clubs which play below English football's fifth tier.
 Chelmsford City plays in the National League South.
-The highest domestic trophy for non-league teams, the FA Trophy, has been won on three occasions by Essex teams: Colchester United (1992), Canvey Island F.C.
-(2001) and by Grays Athletic in 2006.
+The highest domestic trophy for non-league teams, the FA Trophy, has been won on five occasions by Essex teams: Colchester United (1992), Canvey Island F.C.
+(2001), Grays Athletic (2005 and 2006) and by Southend United in 2026.
 The FA Vase has been won three times by Billericay Town F.C. in 1976, 1977 and 1979, and by Stansted in 1984.